JustInTimez/BackendStore/README.md

 - [x] Add to Cart.
 - [x] Cart order total is calculated and displayed.
 - [x] Payment of cart.
+- [x] If not logged in, user is not allowed to add an item to cart.

 What I want to add in the future:
 - [ ] Tighter validation on register and login.